HypeRate/DevDocs/Readme.md

 **Only use the new domain for testing purposes - it won't be accessible after said weekend.**

+## I don't have a compatible device!
+What should I do?

+The new API sends sends a random heartbeat between 1 and 10 every second to the `internal-testing` device id.

 ## Old API

 URL: `wss://app.hyperate.io/socket/websocket`